-Elisa: Let's get to our conversation with Toni as she describes the middle space between being imperfect and striving for perfection.
-This is God Hears Her.
+Elisa: So let's get to our conversation with Toni Collier... this is God Hears Her.

 Toni: There is a balance between being imperfect and striving for perfection, and I think the middle is hard to sit in.
 How do we balance that?
 And I think sometimes we can fall into this idea of oh we're so imperfect that there's really not much we can do, and I think also, we'll talk about this a little later, but I think trauma and hard experiences, they...they rob us of something, especially as kids...